Articles on: 🏁 Getting started

 ⚠️ Do not leave the page during uploading, as this will cancel the process.

-• For 180˚ media, if your interactive elements are placed of the viewable 180˚ area, a warning message will be shown.
+If interactive elements are placed outside the visible 180Β° area, a warning message will be shown.

 Once your videos have been uploaded to the Media page, there are two ways to link them to scenes: